PennyLaneAI/qml/demos_research.rst

 Explore cutting-edge research using PennyLane.
 The demonstrations below implement ideas from inspiring papers that investigate the training of quantum circuits.
-You can find research that targets quantum machine learning in the `QML`_ section, or discover other variational quantum optimization algorithms under `Optimization`_.
+You can find research that targets quantum machine learning in the `Quantum machine learning`_ section, or discover other variational quantum optimization algorithms under `Optimization`_.

 .. raw:: html